JMIBarth/tutorials/multiple_sequence_alignment/README.md

 The `-t` flag indicates that we are using DNA sequences, `-of` tells the program to write a filtered alignment in FASTA format, and `-oh` to visualize the filtered alignment in HTML format.

-Open the output file ending with `.html` in your browser.
+Open the output file [`12s_ncbi_ed_cut_realn_filtered.html`](./res/12s_ncbi_ed_cut_realn_filtered.html) in your browser.
 Scroll through the alignment and note the black alignment blocks.
 At the very top of the alignment, you’ll see two measures plotted for each site in light grey and black.

 The **gap proportion** is shown with **light gray equal signs** and ranges from 0 to 1. **Black colons** indicate what is called a “**smoothed entropy-like score**”.
 Basically, this is a measure of the nucleotide diversity at this site.
 You’ll note that the black alignment blocks coincide with regions of low gap proportion and low entropy, which are the most suitable alignment positions for phylogenetic inference.
 Our selection of alignment blocks is based on default settings of BMGE for the entropy score cut-off (option `-h`), the gap-rate cut-off (`-g`), and the minimum block size (`-b`).
 By default, BMGE selects sites with an entropy score below 0.5 (`-h 0.5`) and a gap proportion below 0.2 (`-g 0.2`), and only if these form a block of at least 5 sites with these properties (`-b 5`).
 The standard output of BMGE to the terminal tells you how many sites (characters) remain selected.